I am delighted you are taking the time to look at my work, thank you!

-My name is Stefan Boublil, I am French, a traveller from the start, settled in the U.S. since 1989, design entrepreneur since 1999, creative director-at-large since 2009, and yours from 2019…
+My name is Stefan Boublil, I am French, a traveller from the start, settled in the U.S. since 1989, design entrepreneur since 1999 and creative director-at-large since 2009.

 The work contained herein is a sample of those orchestras it has been my privilege to be a part of in the past 20 years.

-Those are cultural moments, and the opportunity is ripe to become a cultural engine.
+Together, we learned that each moment is an opportunity to plant a seed.
+And water it.
+Those are cultural moments, and the opportunity was ripe to become a cultural engine.

 No two projects are alike, and studying each client’s purpose and context before any work is proposed is foundational.
-Thoughtful understanding of behavior and psychology is the cornerstone of a line well-drawn, and the following pieces of work are examples of such consideration.
+Thoughtful understanding of behavior and context is the cornerstone of a line well-drawn, and the following pieces of work are examples of such consideration.

-Without an orchestra, I’m just a gesticulating weirdo on a podium.
+Without an orchestra, I’m just a weirdo gesticulating on a podium.